Probing modified gravitational-wave dispersion with bursts from eccentric black-hole binaries: Introduction

 The second modification appears in the time of arrival of the bursts in the detector frame.
 In GR, the burst can be modeled as having a time-frequency centroid $(t_{i}, f_{i})$ where the time between bursts $\Delta t_{i,i-1} = t_{i} - t_{i-1}$ is related to the parameters of the binary through the orbital period and radiation reaction effects.
 Including modified dispersion into this creates a new 2.5PN deformation that captures all dispersion effects that fit into the standard EFT dispersion relation given by Eq.~\eqref{eq:disp-relation} below.
 Putting both of these effects together, we obtain an EFB waveform model with parameterized dispersion effects, that is both purely analytic and fast to evaluate.

-Since the waveform model is analytic, we study what bounds can be placed on dispersion effects with observations of highly eccentric binaries using the Fisher information method~\cite{Finn:1992wt,Cutler:1994ys}.
+Since the waveform model is analytic, we study what bounds can be placed on dispersion effects with observations of highly eccentric binaries using the Fisher information method~\cite{Finn:1992wt,Cutler:1994ys}, which is commonly used in GW forecasting (see~\cite{Vallisneri:2007ev} for some limitations).
 We consider a small subset of such binaries as sources for a single LIGO GW detector.
 How stringent these bounds are depends heavily on the type of dispersion effect considered.
 More specifically, it depends strongly on the exponent parameter $a$ that controls the power law modification to the GW dispersion relation.
 The larger $a$, the better constraints obtained.
 For dispersion effects with $a<3$, such as gravitons possessing a mass, we generally find that the projected constraints do not beat current bounds from GWTC-3.
 On the other hand, for effects with $a\ge 3$, the bounds from single eccentric burst sources can beat the current GWTC-3 bounds by up to six orders of magnitude for specific theoretical scenarios, and under optimal binary parameters.
 More specifically, binaries with moderately high initial eccentricity ($e \sim 0.8$) and higher chirp masses (at fixed luminosity distance) lead to better constraints on modified dispersion effects.

 This paper is organized as follows.
 In Sec.~\ref{sec:primer}, we present a brief overview of dispersion effects in the EFT limit, and provide details of some example theories.
 In Secs.~\ref{sec:time-domain} and~\ref{sec:efb}, we derive the modifications to the EFB burst waveforms in the time and frequency domain, respectively.
 The modification to the burst arrival times is derived in Sec.~\ref{sec:timing}, while Sec.~\ref{sec:fisher} presents the details for our Fisher analysis.
 Finally, the bounds obtained from the Fisher analysis are presented in Sec.~\ref{sec:constraints}, and we provide discussion in Sec.~\ref{sec:disc}.
 We work in geometrized units where $G = c = 1$.
 Note that in this unit system, for Planck's constant one has $\hbar = L_{P}^{2}$ where $L_{P}$ is the Planck length.